 There’ll Be Peace When You Are Done: Actors and Fans Celebrate the Legacy of Supernatural is an emotional look back at the television show Supernatural as it wraps up its final season after fifteen unprecedented years on air.

 We’ve put this book together so we can all remember how special Supernatural is, forever.
-So we can celebrate the way the show has evolved in terms of diversity and representation, and the way the characters have inspired us.
+So we can celebrate the way the show has evolved in terms of diversity and representation, and the way the characters have inspired us, with chapters by actors and fans who are themselves representative of the kind of diversity we all look for in the media we love.
 So we have something to hang onto and revisit every time we want to immerse ourselves in all things Supernatural once again, with heartfelt words and breathtaking pictures and art.
 The actors who contributed chapters are every bit as emotional about the importance of the show and the legacy it leaves behind as the fans who contributed chapters are.

 Supernatural has changed all of us, and made us all SPNFamily. #SPNFamilyForever.